Cannot Set Headers After They Are Sent to the Client

 });

-To fix this, ensure you only send one response per request.
-Use return
+To avoid this, always ensure only one response is sent per request cycle.

 }